Alcohol in association football

 Alcohol companies are sponsors of major association football teams and tournaments.
 Branding has been voluntarily removed from children's replica kits and banned outright in France.
 Alcohol cannot be consumed in parts of English football grounds with view of the pitch, or anywhere in Scottish grounds outside of corporate hospitality.

 In England, football had a drinking culture, which declined from the late 1990s due to foreign managers such as Arsène Wenger and an increased focus on health and fitness.
-Some star footballers have suffered from alcohol abuse up to the point of death, and others have committed alcohol-related crimes such as drink driving.
+Some footballers have suffered from alcohol abuse including cases in which it was as a factor in their deaths, and others have committed alcohol-related crimes such as drink-driving.
 Conversely, other players abstain from alcohol, including for reasons of faith.

 Alcohol and players

 Two-time FIFA World Cup winner Garrincha died at the age of 49 due to alcohol abuse.

-English football's drinking culture was exemplified by Arsenal's Tuesday Club.
-One of the first managers to challenge this and promote the health and performance benefits of abstinence was Frenchman Arsène Wenger, who was hired by Arsenal in 1996.
+Arsenal's Tuesday Club has been cited as an example of drinking culture in English football.
+A manager associated with changing attitudes toward alcohol and fitness was Frenchman Arsène Wenger, who was hired by Arsenal in 1996.
 In 2003, Wenger picked 19-year-old Jermaine Pennant to play against Southampton; Pennant had not expected to play, but despite still being hungover after arriving home from a night out at 6 a.m., he scored a hat-trick as Arsenal won 6–1.
 In 2016, Wenger said that there was no longer a drinking culture in English football as players were aware of the risks.

 According to Chelsea player Damien Duff, a strong drinking culture existed at the club during the early years of José Mourinho's tenure as manager, and that John Terry, Frank Lampard, Wayne Bridge, Eiður Guðjohnsen and Duff would go "out all the time and get absolutely lamped".

 Former Liverpool and Tottenham Hotspur player, Paul Walsh was part of a drinking culture during his time at the clubs.
-He said that while with Tottenham he frequently drove when drunk and used alcohol to mask his poor on-pitch performances.
+He said that while with Tottenham he frequently drove when drunk and drank heavily while struggling with his performances.

 In 2019, Rio Ferdinand said that he had been part of a drinking culture during his time at West Ham United and that he could not remember his performances in certain games due to his drinking at the time.

-Players who died due to chronic alcohol abuse include Northern Irishman George Best (59) and Brazilian Garrincha (49).
+Players whose deaths have been linked to chronic alcohol abuse include Northern Irishman George Best (59) and Brazilian Garrincha (49).
 Players who had long-term issues with alcohol include Tony Adams, Paul Merson, Paul Gascoigne, Neil Ruddock, Gary Charles, Jimmy Greaves Brian Clough, Paul McGrath, Malcolm Macdonald, Brian McDermott and Kenny Sansom.

-In 2020, Peter Whittingham died in a drunken play-fight in a pub in Barry, Vale of Glamorgan, as he lost his balance, walked through a fire door and fell down eight steps and hit his head.
+In 2020, Peter Whittingham died after falling during an incident at a pub in Barry, Vale of Glamorgan while intoxicated, as he lost his balance, walked through a fire door and fell down eight steps and hit his head.